[LUM#13] The Bat Under the Radar

-Gaining a better understanding of coronaviruses present in bats in order to better prevent, anticipate, and respond to a possible new zoonosis.
-This is the goal of the project led by virologist Martine Peeters.
-Explanations.
+Gaining a better understanding of the coronaviruses found in bats to better prevent, anticipate, and respond to a potential new zoonotic disease.
+That is the goal of the project led by virologist Martine Peeters.
+Here’s an explanation.

 What do COVID-19, rabies, and Ebola have in common?
-"For each of these diseases, the natural reservoir of the virus is bats, " explains Martine Peeters.
-"When we trace the origins of an emerging infectious disease, we very often come across this small mammal, " says the virologist from the Translational Research on HIV and Infectious Diseases Laboratory*.
+“For each of these diseases, the natural reservoir of the virus is the bat,” explains Martine Peeters.
+“When we trace the origins of an emerging infectious disease, we very often come across this small mammal, ” adds the virologist from the Translational Research on HIV and Infectious Diseases Laboratory*.
 But why bats?
-"They represent 20% of the world's mammals, so when we look for the origin of a zoonosis, there's a one in five chance that it will be bats, " explains the researcher.
+“They account for 20% of the world’s mammals, so when we look for the origin of a zoonosis, there’s a one-in-five chance it’s a bat, ” explains the researcher.

 Flying viral reservoirs

-Found on every continent except Antarctica, these myriad bats are veritable flying viral reservoirs.
-Thousands of viruses have been identified in bats, in 28 distinct viral families.
-Including the coronavirus family.
-"Most of the time, infection with these viruses is asymptomatic in bats, so the animal will not die from the disease and can therefore spread the virus more effectively," explains Martine Peeters.
-And, as the only flying mammal, bats can move quickly and over long distances.
-"This means there is a greater risk that they will transmit the viruses they carry to other species."
+Found on every continent—except Antarctica—these countless bats are veritable flying viral reservoirs.
+Thousands of viruses have been identified in bats, belonging to 28 distinct viral families.
+Among them is the coronavirus family.
+“Most of the time, infection with these viruses is asymptomatic in bats, so the animal won’t die from the disease and can thus spread the virus more effectively,” explains Martine Peeters.
+And, as the only flying mammal, the bat can move quickly and over long distances.
+“There is therefore a greater risk that they will transmit the viruses they carry to other species.”
 Including humans.

 10,000 bats

-This list of seven coronaviruses that have already spread to humans is therefore likely to grow in the near future.
-"To anticipate this possibility, it is important to gain a better understanding of the diversity of coronaviruses circulating in bats, " explains Martine Peeters.
-Accompanied by Guinean researcher Alpha Keita, the virologist aims to document the prevalence, genetic diversity, and geographical distribution of coronaviruses in wild bats in Africa.
-The goal is to assess the risk of future zoonotic transmission.
+This list of the seven coronaviruses that have already jumped to humans is therefore likely to grow in the near future.
+“To prepare for this possibility, it is important to better understand the diversity of coronaviruses circulating among bats, ” explains Martine Peeters.
+Together with Guinean researcher Alpha Keita, the virologist aims to document the prevalence, genetic diversity, and geographic distribution of coronaviruses in wild bats in Africa.
+The goal: to assess the risk of future zoonotic transmissions.

-Researchers already have blood, saliva, and fecal samples collected in Guinea, Cameroon, and the Democratic Republic of Congo from more than 10,000 bats.
+Researchers already have blood, saliva, and fecal samples collected in Guinea, Cameroon, and the Democratic Republic of the Congo from more than 10,000 bats.
 Thanks to this new project, they will be able to screen these samples to study the presence of viral RNA or antibodies against coronaviruses and thus estimate their prevalence.
 Another objective is to study the seasonality of these viruses.
-"If certain coronaviruses have a seasonal expression, we may not find them in one-off samples.
-But we have been monitoring them monthly for a year, so we will be able to check for the presence of viruses in each sample and determine their possible seasonality."
+“If certain coronaviruses exhibit seasonal patterns, we might not detect them in one-off samples.
+But since we conducted monthly monitoring over the course of a year, we’ll be able to check for the presence of viruses in every sample and determine any seasonal patterns.”

 Reduce the risk of transmission

-However , these are tools that everyone hopes they will never need.
-"The key to limiting the risk of new zoonoses is still to limit contact between humans and wildlife."
-Stay at home , and coronaviruses will stay where they belong.
+Tools that everyone hopes they won’t need, however.
+“The key to limiting the risk of a new zoonotic disease is still to limit contact between humans and the wild.”
+If everyone stays home, the coronaviruses will be kept at bay.

-* TransVIHMI Joint Research Unit (UM, IRD, INSERM U1175, Cheikh Anta Diop University (Dakar, Senegal), Yaoundé 1 University (Cameroon))
+* UMR TransVIHMI (University of Marseille, IRD, INSERM U1175, Check Anta Diop University (Dakar, Senegal), University of Yaoundé 1 (Cameroon))